csev/dj4e/assn/dj4e_load.md

 Your data will be more complex than the sample, You will need to deal with situations where an integer column like the `year` will be empty.
 First, add `null=True` to numeric columns that can be empty in your `models.py`.
-Then before inserting the `Site` record, check the year to see if it is a valid integer and if it is not a valid integer set it to `None` which will become `NULL` (or empty) in the data base when inserted:
+Then, before inserting the `Site` record, check the year to see if it is a valid integer and if it is not a valid integer set it to `None` which will become `NULL` (or empty) in the data base when inserted: